-Dr. C talking on ANT1 about periodontal disease and systemic health with Nikitas Kyriakou
+Dr. Christos talking on ANT1 about periodontal disease and systemic health with Nikitas Kyriakou

 Resolution of a peri-implantitis defect using sterile saline for implant surface detoxification: A case report with clinical re-entry